Research

 Cross-sectional X-ray image of a mouse humerus

-In the collaborative environment of the ORL at Michigan Medicine, we are working with bone biologists and muscle physiologists to identify factors that drive mechanical and biological crosstalk between muscle and bone.
+We are working with bone biologists and muscle physiologists to identify factors that drive mechanical and biological crosstalk between muscle and bone.